-If you are a student who enjoys the practical side of textiles, then you will be pleased to know that we are looking to offer a vocational and more practical alternative to the A Level course.
-This course offers a much more 'hands on' approach and includes practical tasks relating to decorative and constructive textiles and garment-making.
+If you are a student who enjoys the practical side of textiles, ENTRY REOUIREMENTS then you will be pleased to know that we are looking to The minimum entry requirements for Level 3 applied study offer a vocational and more practical alternative to the A apply.
+In addition, students must have achieved at least a Level course.
+This course offers a much more 'hands on' grade 4 or Merit at Level 2 in a creative subject. approach and includes practical tasks relating to decorative and constructive textiles and garment-making.
 Alongside this students will undertake research and investigations to gain a detailed and thorough insight into the fashion industry.
 This will involve students covering 6 units which, over the course of the two years, will result in the award of a L3 qualification equivalent to one 'A' Level.
 There is no written examination.
 Students can also study Textiles alongside both Art and Photography to gain either a double or a triple award.